Virginia Student Loan Servicer Bond: A Comprehensive Guide

 How Much Does the Virginia Student Loan Servicer Bond Cost?

 The Virginia Student Loan Servicer surety bond can cost anywhere between 1.5% to 7.5% of the bond amount per year.
+Monthly subscription options are also available.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on a $100,000 bond requirement.

 $100,000 Student Loan Servicer Bond